MFA in TV, Film and Theatre: Acting Option at Cal State LA

 What does the MFA in Performance at Cal State LA offer?

-- A progression of movement training, including dance, Commedia d’ell Arte, stage combat, Grotowski physical training, Viewpoints and more.
+A progression of movement training, including Contemporary Dance, Commedia d’ell Arte, Stage Combat, Grotowski Physical Training, Viewpoints and more.

-- A progression of voice training including Linklater, Fitzmourice, Roy Hart and fundamentals of singing.
+A progression of voice training including techniques by Kristin Linklater, Catherine Fitzmaurice, and Roy Hart as well as the Fundamentals of Singing.

-- On-going opportunities to collaborate with the MFA students in the Writing and Production Options, getting faculty guidance in real-world situations, gaining practical experience and building relationships with your future network.
+On-going opportunities to collaborate with the MFA students in the Writing and Content Creation Options, getting faculty guidance in real-world situations, gaining practical experience and building relationships with your future network.

 Teaching Assistantships vary according to the area.
 These are paid positions.
 Students apply as the positions become available.
 Some positions require prior training.
 Examples of current positions include: